 This is a process of rearranging or organizing the columns and the tables that are associated in a relational database.
-By doing this activity, it reduces the data redundancy and also helps in improving the data integrity.
+By doing this activity, reduces data redundancy and also helps in improving data integrity.

 Further, this process also helps in simplifying the database design so that the optimal structure is enabled.
 In short, normalization helps the data to split into additional tables to incorporate the data and at the same time makes it easy while retrieving the data.

-A fact table is nothing but a table which consists information about measurements, facts, metrics of a business process.
+A fact table is nothing but a table that consists of information about measurements, facts, metrics of a business process.
 It is usually located in the center of a star schema.
-A star schema is also called as a snowflake schema.
+A star schema is also called a snowflake schema.
 Usually, a fact table consists of two types of columns:

 There is only one fact table that is stored in the star schema or snowflake schema.
 So, multiple fact tables are stored under fact constellation schema.

-With the use of normalization process, it helps in reducing the data redundancy.
+The use of the normalization process, it helps in reducing data redundancy.
 It helps to maintain valid data that makes more sense to the users whenever it is needed.

 The different kinds of costs associated with data marting are as follows:

-DMQL stand for Data Mining Query Language.
+DMQL stands for Data Mining Query Language.
 This language is used for schema definition.
 The language that is used in DMQL is nothing but SQL language.
 SQL stands for Structured Query Language.

-A dice operation is nothing but a grouping process, the data is grouped based on certain category.
+A dice operation is nothing but a grouping process, the data is grouped based on certain categories.
 So within this process, 2 or more dimensions are used in dice operation.